-Suing a trucking company without a lawyer
+Can you sue a trucking company without a lawyer?

 You can try this, but it’s not recommended.

 “If you lose your case because you tried to represent yourself, you are not allowed then to hire a lawyer and try again,” he says.
-“Don’t sue a trucking company without hiring an experienced lawyer of your own first.
-Jim Adler & Associates has handled hundreds of big truck cases, and we know how to win.”

 You need a truck accident lawyer because your injuries are costly and those who are responsible will resist paying for them.
 Our law firm has decades of experience fighting big trucking lines and their insurance companies to claim such payments for our clients — payments that our clients legally deserve after being injured in a large truck accident.